-- Seniors are automatically granted privileges unless they are declined on the Annual Student Verification Form, or by parents/guardians contacting an administrator. - Seniors must maintain good discipline records, i.e. no suspensions, no DSB or class cuts, or chronic tardiness to school. - Seniors must observe the guidelines for tardiness (to class and school) and absences as found in the Student & Parent Handbook. - Students must obey all traffic laws on campus. - Lunch cannot be consumed in the parking lot and students are not to loiter in the parking lot during Advisory or Lunch times.
+- All students must sign in and out electronically when leaving the building.
+QR codes will be available at the main entrance to the building where students can sign in or out. - Seniors are automatically granted privileges unless they are declined on the Annual Student Verification Form, or by parents/guardians contacting an administrator. - Juniors must have a completed and signed parent/guardian Annual Student Verification Form in order to be granted privileges. - Juniors/Seniors must maintain good discipline records, i.e. no suspensions, no DSB or class cuts, or chronic tardiness to school. - Juniors/Seniors must observe the guidelines for attendance as found in the Student & Parent Handbook. - Juniors/Students must obey all traffic laws on campus. - Lunch cannot be consumed in the parking lot and students are not to loiter in the parking lot during Lunch times.

-LOSS OF SENIOR PRIVILEGES:
+LOSS OF JUNIOR/SENIOR PRIVILEGES May occur for the following reasons:

-- Loss of the Senior Privileges begins on the date that consequences are assigned for an infraction. - Privileges may be restricted based on academic standing. - Involvement in a discipline problem that results in Saturday School, suspension, or that the Administration deems worthy of loss of privilege. - Chronic tardiness or absences - Taking a student who does not have Senior Privileges off campus. - Parents/Guardians may rescind permission at any time.
+- Loss of the Lunch Privileges begins on the date that consequences are assigned for an infraction. - Privileges may be restricted based on academic standing. - Involvement in a discipline problem that results in Saturday School, suspension, or that the Administration deems worthy of loss of privilege. - Chronic tardiness or absences - Taking a student who does not have Privileges off campus. - Parents/Guardians may rescind permission at any time.